python/cpython/Doc/library/struct.rst

 Whitespace characters between formats are ignored; a count and its format must not contain whitespace though.

-For the ``'s'`` format character, the count is interpreted as the size of the string, not a repeat count like for the other format characters; for example, ``'10s'`` means a single 10-byte string, while ``'10c'`` means 10 characters.
+For the ``'s'`` format character, the count is interpreted as the length of the bytes, not a repeat count like for the other format characters; for example, ``'10s'`` means a single 10-byte string, while ``'10c'`` means 10 characters.
 For packing, the string is truncated or padded with null bytes as appropriate to make it fit.
-For unpacking, the resulting string always has exactly the specified number of bytes.
+For unpacking, the resulting bytes object always has exactly the specified number of bytes.
 As a special case, ``'0s'`` means a single, empty string (while ``'0c'`` means 0 characters).